 The exterior of the CLSB is made up of pre-finished perforated panels of aluminum that are fabricated in a corrugated profile – a design element that gives great visual interest but also makes it extra important to manage the filtration of exterior elements.
-This is especially critical in the notoriously high wind and wet weather of Oregon, where gusts are known to get up to 80-100 mph, creating additional challenge in meeting new energy efficient building codes.
-The team needed to create energy efficient panels with a tight assembly budget, and find an effective and durable water shedding system to use underneath the perforated open joints.
+This is especially critical in the notoriously high wind and wet weather of Oregon, where gusts are known to get up to 80-100 mph, creating additional challenges in meeting new energy-efficient building codes.
+The team needed to create energy-efficient panels with a tight assembly budget, and find an effective and durable water shedding system to use underneath the perforated open joints.
 What stands between the perforated panels and the exterior stud had to be durable, breathable, maintainable, economical, and aesthetically pleasing.

-DELTA®-FASSADE S was considered for the project as it is designed to channel water from wind-driven rain and snow to the outside of a structure, neutral black in color, extreme UV resistance with as much as 40% of the material allowed to be exposed, known to improve the performance of the insulation.
+DELTA®-FASSADE S was considered for the project as it is designed to channel water from wind-driven rain and snow to the outside of a structure, is neutral black in color, extremely UV resistant with as much as 40% of the material allowed to be exposed, and known to improve the performance of the insulation.

-No test existed for this kind of design, so QED- LABS created a test based on ASTM E1233-06.
+No test existed for this kind of design, so QED LAB INC. created a test based on ASTM E1233-06.
 The results showed the DELTA®-FASSADE S stood up to expected conditions and beyond, without any product failure.

-DELTA®-FASSADE S was specified as the water resistive barrier for this demanding application as it exceeded the requirements.
-The water- tight membrane is highly vapor permeable and extremely tear resistant.
-Highly stabilized against damage from UV exposure, the barrier is designed for use in cladding systems that have open joints of up to 2” (50 mm) wide which expose up to 40% of the entire facade surface.
+DELTA®-FASSADE S was specified as the water-resistive barrier for this demanding application as it exceeded the requirements.
+The watertight membrane is highly vapor permeable and extremely tear resistant.
+Highly stabilized against damage from UV exposure, the barrier is designed for use in cladding systems that have open joints up to 2” (50 mm) wide, which expose up to 40% of the entire facade surface.